iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/5sem/supply_chain_management.md

-## Syllabus

-**SUPPLY CHAIN MANAGEMENT**

-**Course Objective**

-After the completion of this course, students will be able to understand the basis of different industrial management functions like facilities planning, supply chain management, inventory management and control, and business process re-engineering management.

-**Course Outline**

 1. **Introduction to supply chain Management (6 Hours)**
     * Objective and Benefits
     * Supply chain stages and decision phases process view of a supply chain.